On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-In this section, we investigate destructive bribery for {\av}, {\sav}, and {\nsav} whose {\sc{Winners Determination}} problem is polynomial-time solvable.
-First, we study a relation between {\sav} and {\nsav} elections which enables us to derive hardness results for {\nsav} from those for {\sav}.
-Assume that we have a hardness result for {\sav} via a reduction where an election is created.
-Then, to show the hardness for {\nsav}, we add a large set of dummy candidates who are never approved by any voter (and none of them is a distinguished candidate).
-The large quantity of the dummy candidates ensures that the {\nsav} scores of candidates are dominated by their {\sav} scores, in the sense that a candidate has a greater/smaller {\sav} score than that of another candidate {\iff} the former has a greater/smaller {\nsav} score than that of the latter in the election after adding all dummy candidates.
-Formally, the relation is as follows.
+In this section, we investigate destructive bribery for {\av}, {\sav}, and {\nsav}.
+We begin by examining a relationship between {\sav} and {\nsav} elections, enabling us to automatically derive hardness results for {\nsav} based on those for {\sav}.
+Assume that we have a hardness result for {\sav} obtained via a reduction that constructs an election with the following property: for any two candidates with different {\sav} scores, the absolute difference in their scores exceeds a certain threshold.
+To show hardness for {\nsav}, we introduce a sizable set of dummy candidates, none of whom are approved by any voter (and none of whom are distinguished candidates).
+The abundance of the dummy candidates and the substantial minimum score gap between candidates ensure that {\nsav} scores remain dominated by their {\sav} scores.
+Specifically, a candidate has a higher (or lower) {\sav} score than another {\iff} the same holds for their {\nsav} scores after incorporating the dummy candidates.

+This relationship is formalized in Lemma~\ref{lem-relation-sav-nsav} below. \hide{To streamline the proof of this formulation, it is connivent for us to study the following lemma in advance.

+{The following lemma does not hold.
+Consider the case where $m=10$ and $n=4$.
+Two votes each approve $c$ and some other seven candidates but not $c'$.
+One vote approving $c'$ and some other six candidates.
+One vote approving $c'$ and some other eight candidates.
+The score gap between $c$ and $c'$ is $1/4-1/7-1/9$ whose absolute value is smaller than $\frac{1}{90}$.
+What if we prove for $\frac{1}{n\cdot m \cdot {m-1}}$?}